SIOP Anti-Racism Grants: Initial Call for Project Proposals is now CLOSED

 Multidisciplinary projects are encouraged as well as those that blend practice and research.
 Both qualitative and quantitative projects are encouraged.
 We will focus on race issues in the United States because this is where the pledge of liberty and justice for all is deeply enshrined in the history of the country and the beliefs of its citizens, and currently threatened.
 We will focus on applied psychology in the workplace because that is our domain.

 We expect to receive more proposals than we will be able to fund.
 As noted previously, we expect this Call to be the first in a series of grant competitions.
-Although our primary purpose is to address systemic racism in organizations in all its manifestations and potential solutions, we plan to study all submissions as an aid to identifying a broad base of potential donors, including employers and corporate foundations, who might fund future initiatives.
-We hope the proposals we receive will stimulate a continuous cycle of evidence-based human resource management practices, not to mention additional funding.
+Our primary purpose is to address racism in all its manifestations in work organizations and to produce potential solutions.
+We will study all submissions as an aid to identifying a broad base of potential donors, including employers and corporate foundations who might fund future initiatives.
+We hope the proposals we receive will stimulate a continuing cycle of improved evidence-based human resource management practices, as well as additional funding.